Copy of Copy of fall 23 deans list header

 Jonathen Brinsden

-Over a three-decade career, Jonathan Brinsden has applied a passion for real estate to become a renowned industry leader and developer of award-winning projects.
-After leading the growth and transformation of two companies, he joined the Irvine Company, the largest private real estate company in the United States and best known for creating the cities of Newport Beach and Irvine.
+Over three decades, Jonathan Brinsden has applied a passion for real estate to become a renowned industry leader and developer of award-winning projects.
+After leading the growth and transformation of two companies, he joined the Irvine Company, the largest private real estate company in the United States and best known for creating the cities of Irvine and Newport Beach.

-Brinsden serves as group president, commercial properties at Irvine Company and is a member of the company’s Executive Management Committee and Investment Committee.
-He is responsible for the leadership, strategy and performance of the Apartment Development, Office, Retail, and Corporate Business Properties divisions.
-The 65 million-square-foot portfolio includes properties in Orange County, San Diego, West Los Angeles, Silicon Valley, Chicago and New York City.
+Brinsden serves as group president of commercial properties at the Irvine Company and is a member of the company’s Executive Management Committee and Investment Committee.
+He is responsible for the leadership, strategy and performance of the Apartment Development, Office, Retail and Corporate Business Properties divisions.
+The 65 million-square-foot portfolio includes Orange County, San Diego, West Los Angeles, Silicon Valley, Chicago and New York City properties.
+Brinsden previously served as chief executive officer of Midway and as president and CEO of Hamm Corporation.

-Brinsden is a member of the Urban Land Institute (ULI), the past chairman of ULI Americas, former global board director, trustee, and ULI Foundation governor.
-He has led non-profit organizations focused on civic leadership, parks and green space, and homelessness, including roles as former chairman of Central Houston and Search Homeless Services and vice chairman of Buffalo Bayou Partnership.
+Brinsden is a member of the Urban Land Institute (ULI), the past chairman of ULI Americas, and a former global board director, trustee, and ULI Foundation governor.
+He has led nonprofit organizations focused on civic leadership, parks and green space, and homelessness, including roles as former chairman of Central Houston and Search Homeless Services and vice chairman of the Buffalo Bayou Partnership.

 Brent A. Brown 90